ivan114/ObjectAccumulator/README.md

   country: 'Japan',
 })

-const mergedEmail = a.extract('email')
+// Can extract single targeted value from Accumulator, no need to merge whole object, a lot faster const mergedEmail = a.extract('email')
 // Clementine_Aufderhar83@hotmail.com

 const mergedCountry = a.extract('country')
 // Japan

-const result = a.merge()
+// Merge whole object if it is really needed, not as fast as extract but still reasonable efficient const result = a.merge()
 // {"firstName":"Patience","lastName":"Klocko","username":"Clementine_Aufderhar","email":"Patience.Cremin@yahoo.com","phoneNo":"(069) 975-2864","country":"Japan"}
 ```